 Talking to Your Gynecologist About Intimacy Issues and Menopause

-When you come to visit you gynecologist, please know that we care about your emotional and sexual health as much as your physical health.
-It may feel awkward and uncomfortable to talk to your doctor about your sex life, but these types of concerns are perfectly appropriate and we hope to help in any way that we can.
-It is important that you talk openly to your gynecologist, as the difference in the quality of your life can be huge.
+When you come to visit your gynecologist, please know that we care about your emotional and sexual health as much as your physical health.
+It may feel awkward and uncomfortable to talk to your doctor about your sexual problems, but these types of concerns are perfectly appropriate and we hope to help in any way that we can.
+You need to be able to openly discuss your concerns with your women’s health doctor.

 Please remember, we aren’t here to judge you, and all interactions between patients and doctors are strictly confidential.